On Arrangements of Pseudohyperplanes: Arrangements and Oriented Matroids

 \bd{def2s1c5} The lattice $\F(\L) = (\hat{\L}, \leq)$ is called the \emph{face lattice} of the oriented matroid $\L$.
 The maximal elements of $\L$ are called \emph{topes} (or \emph{regions}).
 Let $\T(\L)$ denote the set of topes.
 The \emph{rank} of $\L$ is the length of a maximal chain in $(\L, \leq)$.\ed

+We describe how oriented matroids arise in the context of central hyperplane arrangements.
+Let $\A =\{H_1,\dots,H_n \}$ be a central arrangement of hyperplanes in $\R^l$.
+Associated to every hyperplane $H_i\in \A$, there are two open half-spaces bounded by the hyperplane, which will be denoted by $H_i^+$ and $H_i^-$.
+Note that the linear form defining the hyperplane $H_i$ maps the points in $H^+_i$ side onto $\R_{>0}$ and the points in $H_i^-$ onto $\R_{<0}$.
+We assign a sign vector $X(v) = (X_1(v),\dots,X_n(v))$ to every point $v\in \R^l$ as follows:

-It is now clear that the faces of an arrangement are nothing but the sign vectors.
-They satisfy the above mentioned axioms for oriented matroids and the face poset is isomorphic to the oriented matroid with the sign ordering.
-Hence every hyperplane arrangement gives rise to an oriented matroid and such an oriented matroid is called as \emph{realizable}.
+Let $\F$ denote the set of all possible sign vectors that arise due to the induced stratification.
+It is clear that the faces of $\A$ are in one-to-one correspondence with the sign vectors.
+They satisfy the above mentioned axioms for oriented matroids.
+The face poset of $\A$ is isomorphic to the poset of covectors of the oriented matroid.
+Hence every central hyperplane arrangement gives rise to an oriented matroid.
+An oriented matroid which arises in this way is called a \emph{realizable oriented matroid}.

-\br{rem1s1c5} If $\L$ is a (linear) oriented matroid coming from a central hyperplane arrangement $\A$ in $\R^l$ then $\F(\L)$ is isomorphic to the face poset $\F(\A)$.
-In particular the topes of $\L$ correspond to the chambers of $\A$. \er
+\br{rem1s1c5} If $\L$ is a (linear) oriented matroid arising from a central hyperplane arrangement $\A$ in $\R^l$ then $\F(\L)$ is isomorphic to the face poset $\F(\A)$.
+In particular the topes of $\L$ correspond to the chambers of $\A$.
+The composition of two covectors and their separation set also have a geometric meaning which we now state.
+Say that a hyperplane separates two chambers if these chambers lie in the distinct connect components of the complement of this hyperplane.
+If $X, Y$ and are two topes then $S(X, Y)$ corresponds bijectively to the set of hyperplanes separating the corresponding chambers.
+For any two chambers define the distance between them as the number of separating hyperlanes.
+Note that given a face $F$ and chamber $C$ there exists a unique chamber $C_F$ which is incident with $F$ and closest to $C$ with respect to the above distance.
+If $X$ corresponds to a $F$ and $Y$ corresponds to $C$ then the composition $X\circ Y$ corresponds to the chamber $C_F$. \er

-Given an oriented matroid $(E, \L)$ it can be shown that the set $L = \{z(X) | X\in \L \}$ forms the collection of flats of the matroid underlying $(E, \L)$.
-Recall that, for a matroid $(E, L)$ on a finite ground set $E = \{e_1,\dots, e_n \}$, the dependent subsets of $E$ that are minimal with respect to inclusion are called \emph{circuits}.
-A \emph{broken circuit} is an independent subset obtained by deleting the minimal element from a circuit.
-Finally, a \emph{no-broken-circuit} set (or simply \emph{nbc set}) is an independent subset that contains no broken circuits.
-The Orlik-Solomon algebra of a matroid is defined as the exterior algebra $ \Z<e_1,\dots, e_n>$ modulo the Orlik-Solomon ideal $I(E)$.
-This ideal is generated by the elements $\sum_{i=1}^k(-1)^i e_1\wedge\cdots\wedge\hat{e_i}\wedge\cdots\wedge e_k$, one for each circuit of $L$.

-If $(E, \L)$ is realizable and $\A$ is the corresponding hyperplane arrangement then $L$ is the lattice of intersections of these hyperplanes and we have the following.
-A circuit of $(\A, L)$ is a minimal set $\mathcal{B}$ such that for every $H\in \mathcal{B}$, the set $\mathcal{B}\setminus \{H\}$ is minimal with the property that the intersection of its hyperplanes equals $\cap\mathcal{B}$.
-In short, the circuits correspond to the dependent tuples of hyperplanes.
-We have already seen that the Orlik-Solomon algebra of this matroid is isomorphic to the cohomology ring of the complexified complement.
-A $\Z$-basis for this algebra is given by the nbc sets.